-Alternately Approved (AA) - An unlicensed child care home that has current documentation verifying compliance with the CACFP Child Care Standards for purposes of participation in the Program.
+Alternately Approved (AA) - An approval granted to unlicensed child care home that has current documentation verifying compliance with the CACFP Child Care Standards for purposes of participation in the Program.

-Arizona Department of Education (ADE) - The State Agency designated by the legislative authority of the State of Arizona and has been approved by the USDA to administer the CACFP.
+Arizona Department of Education (ADE) - The State Agency designated by the legislative authority of the State of Arizona that has been approved by the USDA to administer the CACFP.